Braves vs. Phillies Player Props Betting Odds

-Player props can be found for Ronald Acuna Jr. and Alec Bohm, among others, when the Atlanta Braves host the Philadelphia Phillies at Truist Park on Thursday at 7:20 PM ET.
+Those looking to place a player prop bet can find odds on Ronald Acuna Jr., Alec Bohm and others in the Atlanta Braves-Philadelphia Phillies matchup at Truist Park on Friday at 7:20 PM ET.

 Bet on this matchup or its props with DraftKings!